BeamMW/docs-gitbook/dev/confidential-assets/implementation-of-confidential-assets.md

 ### Privacy

-In order to understand how effectively privacy is achieved through hiding within a crowd, it's important to define two terms: absolute and relative anonymity sets.&#x20;
+In order to understand how effectively privacy is achieved through hiding within a crowd, it's important to define two terms: absolute and relative anonymity sets.

-* The absolute anonymity set size refers to the total number of individuals in the set that the user has chosen to hide among.&#x20;
+* The absolute anonymity set size refers to the total number of individuals in the set that the user has chosen to hide among.
 * The relative anonymity set size, on the other hand, is the ratio of the chosen absolute set size to the overall set size weighted by the probabilities of hiding in each potential subset.

 In simpler terms, the relative set size represents the probability that a user will choose a specific absolute set.
 To achieve a high level of privacy, both the absolute and relative sets should be maximized.
 If the absolute set size is small, the user may already be suspected.
 If the relative set size is small, the user can still be de-anonymized through repeated transactions, even if the absolute anonymity set is large.
 [A good explanation by Ian Miers is here](https://zfnd.org/blockchain-privacy-equal-parts-theory-and-practice/).